dablenparty/.hyprland/README.md

 Experimental = true
 ```

-> [!IMPORTANT] Be careful with `bluetoothctl`
+> [!IMPORTANT]
-> Some of its subcommands can cause Hyprland to just... logout or crash.
+> Be careful with `bluetoothctl`.
+Some of its subcommands can cause Hyprland to just... logout or crash.
 It's tracked by [this GitHub issue](https://github.com/bluez/bluez/issues/996).